 Peter J. Trias '70 was born on November 14, 1948, in Detroit, Mich., the first of five children of George and Alexandra Trias.
-He graduated from Merrick High in Merrick, N.Y., before attending Hobart College.
+He graduated from Calhoun High School in Merrick, N.Y., before attending Hobart College.
 At HWS, Trias flourished as a writer and went on to earn his MFA in poetry from Iowa Writers Workshop in 1972.
 In 1976, he published a collection of poems, The House in Venice.

 Trias was a man of many talents and passions.
 He excelled as a painter, designer, architect, real estate developer and poet before he passed away on July 14, 2006.
 He taught poetry in North Carolina, was in advertising as a copy writer in New York City and worked in real estate in Los Angeles.